Assignments

 The Traffic Exposure setting on experiments/allocations determines the percentage of subjects the SDK will assign to that experiment/allocation.
 For example, if Traffic Exposure is 25%, the SDK will assign a variation for 25% of subjects and

-for the remaining 75% (unless the subject is part of an allow list). -
+""for the remaining 75% (unless the subject is part of an allow list). -

 Assignments occur within the environments of feature flags.
 You must enable the environment corresponding to the feature flag's allocation in the user interface before

-if the environment is not enabled.
+getStringAssignmentreturns variations.
+It will return thedefaultValueif the environment is not enabled.

 It may take up to 10 seconds for changes to Eppo experiments to be reflected by the SDK assignments.